PitangaVigand/lunabot/README.md

 # LunaRush - bot
-Case study for pratice of computer vision and automatization tasks
+Case study for pratice of computer vision and automatization tasks.

 ## Workflow